yasirfaizahmed/Bare-metal-stm32-repository/README.md

 Once the .bin file is ready, just open the [stm32 stlink utility](https://www.st.com/en/development-tools/stsw-link004.html), go to Target>Program> select your .bin file and click start, that should download the .bin file to flash.

-## Some stuff need to know before getting started
+## --Some stuff need to know before getting started---

 1. The memory map
 2. Boot sequence